-Figure 2.1 Typical Pictograms 5
+Figure 1.1 Typical Pictograms 6

-Figure 4.1 Typical warning tactile surface tile (coloured white) 15
+Figure 3.1 Typical warning tactile surface tile (ivory coloured).
+19

-Figure 4.2 Typical directional tactile surface tile (coloured white) 15
+Figure 3.2 Typical directional tactile surface tile (canary yellow coloured)

-Figure 4.3 Detectable directional guidance surface 16
+Figure 3.3 Detectable directional guidance surface

-Figure 4.4 Various combinations of tactile and Braille signage 16
+Figure 3.4 Various combinations of tactile and Braille signage

-Figure 4.5 An 'exploded view' of BrailliantTouch® signage 17
+Figure 3.5 An 'exploded view' of BrailliantTouch® signage

-Figure 5.1 Tactile (Braille) Compass 18
+Figure 4.1 Tactile (Braille) Compass

-Figure 5.2 C2 Talking Compass 18
+Figure 4.2 C2 Talking Compass

-Figure 5.3 SonicPathfinder device 19
+Figure 4.3 SonicPathfinder device

-Figure 5.4 Tactile and audio Miniguide devices 20
+Figure 4.4 Tactile and audio Miniguide devices

-Figure 5.5 HandGuideTM device 20
+Figure 4.5 HandGuideTM device

-Figure 5.6 PolaronTM device 21
+Figure 4.6 PolaronTM device 25

-Figure 5.7 Early GuideCane 21
+Figure 4.
+7 Early GuideCane

-Figure 5.8 UltraCane device 22
+Figure 4.8 UltraCane device

-Figure 5.9 Drishti wearable system 23
+Figure 4.9 Drishti wearable system

-Figure 5.10 Nokia 9290 Communicator device 26
+Figure 4.10 Nokia 9290 Communicator device

-Figure 5.11 Motorola 'Smart' mobile phone 27

-Figure 6.1 Talking Sign Push Button system 29
+Figure 5.1 Talking Sign Push Button system

-Figure 6.2 Smoke obscured exit system 30
+Figure 5.2 Smoke obscured exit system

-Figure 6.3 Talking Sign CalTrain installation schematic 32
+Figure 5.3 Talking Sign CalTrain installation schematic

-Figure 6.4 AudioSigns four-way transmitter 33

-Figure 7.1 Robotic Guide 37
+Figure 6.1 Robotic Guide

-1. EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY

 This report sets out to identify systems and technologies that could be used to make it easier and safer for people with a sensory impairment to find their way around buildings and large public areas.
-Those systems and technologies should ideally be suitable for people who have either a visual or a hearing sensory impairment, however the research findings showed that a majority of systems and technologies identified would primarily assist those with a vision impairment.
+Those systems and technologies should be suitable for people who have a sensory impairment including people with both a visual and a hearing impairment.
 This report also makes recommendations on how these technologies and systems may be incorporated, by law or otherwise, into Australia's building and construction practice.

 The "passive" systems identified in this report, such as tactile ground surface indicators consisting of square tiles with a raised surface which warn of a hazard ahead or indicate safe path of travel, are extensively used in Australia in public spaces to guide people with a visual impairment.
-In addition, raised tactile (embossed) and Braille signs are readily available to supplement vision-based direction and other signs.
+In addition, embossed and Braille signs are readily available to supplement vision-based direction and other signs.

-Many of the systems identified are portable but require a power source to provide audio and/or tactile feedback to vision-impaired users.
+There are many systems identified in this report which are of a mobile portable nature but require a power source to operate to provide audio and/or tactile feedback to vision-impaired users.
 These "dynamic" devices are typically designed to be used by vision-impaired persons in conjunction with a traditional long cane or guide dog.
 Examples are tactile compasses, talking compasses, infrared or ultrasonic obstacle locators and other handheld devices which are available to assist (in particular) vision-impaired users to navigate around buildings and other spaces.
 These systems are essentially of a proprietary nature and are thus effectively independent of one another.
 However there is movement to develop communication protocols which would allow new generation devices to communicate with each other to provide multifunctional use.